-What you must pay when you get these services Services that are covered for you Mental health care, including care in a partialamount where the specific service is provided. hospitalization program, if a doctor certifies that inpatient treatment would be required without it • X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
+Services that are covered for you What you must pay when you get these services You pay the applicable Outpatient hospital services cost-sharing amounts shown in We cover medically-necessary services you get in the outpatient this Medical Benefits Chart for department of a hospital for diagnosis or treatment of an illness or the specific service. injury.
+For Medicare-covered medical Covered services include, but are not limited to: supplies, including cast and Services in an emergency department or outpatient clinic, splints, you pay the applicable such as observation services or outpatient surgery cost-sharing amount where the specific service is provided.
+Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at www.medicare. gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
-You pay a \$40 copay for each Outpatient mental health care Medicare-covered individual therapy visit.
-Covered services include: Mental health services provided by a state-licensed You pay a \$40 copay for each psychiatrist or doctor, clinical psychologist, clinical Medicare-covered group therapy social worker, clinical nurse specialist, nurse visit. practitioner, physician assistant, or other Medicarequalified mental health care professional as allowed Cost-shares for Medicare-covered under applicable state laws. additional telehealth services are the same as the standard cost-In addition to the Medicare-covered outpatient mental sharing for those services in an office setting.
+Outpatient mental health care Covered services include: